 Increase Your Productivity with Streamlined Design Tools

 Ensure that, no matter the file format, your CAD drawing is capable of the file type you need for production.
-Recognizing DXF format, DWG, and DWG files, as well as giving accurate version control, importing and exporting control, polygons and model definitions, and proper dialog box interactions.
+Recognizing DXF file format, DWG, and DWG files, as well as giving accurate version control, importing and exporting control, polygons and model definitions, and proper dialog box interactions.
 Don’t let something like a DXF file format cause you headaches.
 Make use of Altium as a DXF to PCB converter to streamline this and other file types under one software interface.

 Instead of using CAD programs with an antiquated workflow and interface that was never intended for PCB design, you need PCB design software with the best design tools integrated in a single design environment.
 Only Altium Designer includes design tools that are built specifically for designing the most advanced PCBs.
 All these tools are easily accessed within a single program.
 If you decide to add extensions to the software, these extensions are still accessible within a single interface.
 No other design software can offer this level of accessibility.